tsuyoshiohashi/Costas_Loop_Search/Readme.md

 Although it is circular, it is because the frequency is slightly shifted.

 After that, carrier recovery is performed by the Costas loop.

 There are two parameters, alpha and beta, but each of them is changed in 5 ways, calculated, and the results are displayed.
 It will take some time.

 The first plot is the frequency offset.
 Check the speed until synchronization and the magnitude of jitter at steady state.

 The first 3000 symbols are shown for clarity.

 ![freq_log](/image/freq_log.png)

 The next plot similarly plots the constellation with varying parameters.

 Since it is BPSK here, two groups of points appear.

-Remove the first symbols that are not locked in for clarity.
+The first symbols that are not locked in are removed for clarity.

 See if the two clusters of points are clearly separated.

 ![constellation](/image/constellation.png)

 Then select and enter the best parameters from the two plots.

 Also, enter the number of symbols until synchronization as an integer.

 It is an eye measurement.
 If anyone knows a better way, please let me know.

 The frequency offset and constellation demodulated by the input parameters are displayed.

 ![freq_log2](/image/freq_log2.png)